Joy of Cooking (band): Terry Garthwaite

 Garthwaite refocused herself on jazz music and in 1975, released her first solo album, Terry.
 The album was produced by David Rubinson and engineered by Fred Catero for Arista Records, and features accompaniment by numerous jazz artists of contemporaneous or future fame: Howard Roberts and Wah-Wah Watson on guitar; Chuck Domanico and Willie Weeks on bass; Sonny Burke, Roger Kellaway, and Patrice Rushen on keyboards; and Philip Smith on saxophone.
 Drums and percussion were played by Harvey Mason, Sr., John Guerin, Scott Mathews, James Gadson, and Bill Summers, and special guest vocals were contributed by The Valentinos and Bobby Womack.
 In 1976 Garthwaite was featured on a 45 rpm direct-to-disc audiophile jazz recording titled San Francisco Ltd. that received a limited release.
 In later years, Garthwaite recorded several more albums for independent labels including Hand in Glove (1979), Moving Day (1985), and Sacred Circles (2000).

 Garthwaite recorded Live at the Great American Music Hall in 1980 (released 1981 by Flying Fish Records) with Rosalie Sorrels and monologuist Bobbie Louise Hawkins.
 The three artists sat on stage together and took turns performing, selecting material responsive to the prior performance.
-Garthwaite contributed 4 of the 13 tracks.
+Garthwaite contributed four of the 13 tracks.

 Toni Brown

-Remaining close to the Joy of Cooking sound, Brown released her first solo album, Good For You, Too, on MCA Records in Canada in 1973; it was released in the US in the following year along with a 7-inch single, "Big Trout River".
+Remaining close to the Joy of Cooking sound, Brown released her first solo album, Good For You, Too, on MCA Records in 1973; it was released in the US in the following year along with a 7-inch single, "Big Trout River".
 She continued collaborating with Garthwaite as well as released a second solo album, Toni Brown (1979) on Fantasy Records before changing careers.
 (Her discography is sometimes mistakenly conflated with that of former Relix magazine editor Toni Brown, who released numerous independent albums in a similar country-folk-rock vein in the 1990s and 2000s.)
 Brown earned a master's degree in clinical psychology and in 1991 founded Four Winds West, a non-profit transitional house for disadvantaged youth in Fairfax, California.

+Brown died on August 8, 2022, at her home in Woodacre, California.